pravega/pravega/docs/index.md

 ## Running Pravega

 Pravega can be installed locally or in a distributed environment.
-The installation and deployment of pravega is covered in the [Running Pravega](deployment/deployment.md) guide.
+The installation and deployment of Pravega is covered in the [Running Pravega](deployment/deployment.md) guide.

 ## Support